knowm/XDropWizard/README.md

     http:
       rootPath: /service/*  # Default is /*

-Then use an extended AssetsBundle constructor to serve resources in the assets folder from the root path. index.htm is served as the default page.
+Then use an extended AssetsBundle constructor to serve resources in the assets folder from the root path. `index.htm` is served as the default page.
+You need to include the following line of code in the `Service` class in the `initialize` method:

     bootstrap.addBundle(new AssetsBundle("/assets/", "/"));